Home Page Kingdom Index Plant Index Magnoliopsida Index Asteraceae Index

 a greater degree at the end

-8. Early July A. sibirica on the left
+8. August 16, 2014.
+A. sibirica on the bottom

-and A. millefolia on the right.
+and A. millefolium on the top.

 9. Early June.
 The remains of last year's